Myocardial perfusion imaging of the heart

 For the ventilation scan, patients are scanned during or after inhaling radioactive krypton gas or an aerosol of technetium-99m labelled DTPA.
 The resulting image shows where air circulates in the lungs.
 Aerosols of radiolabelled DTPA tend to be used more commonly because aerosol generation devices produce a consistent particle size and technetium-99m is readily available in most radiopharmacy departments.

-The Open Medscience Blog is a platform for medical professionals to discuss aspects of diagnostic imaging.
-The Open Medscience Blog posts are the opinions of the author(s) and not necessarily those of the Journal of Diagnostic Imaging in Therapy.You Are Here: Home » brookhaven national laboratory » Myocardial Perfusion
+The Open Medscience Blog is a publishing platform for healthcare professionals to discuss aspects of medical imaging modalities and therapy including the areas of radiology, ultrasound, CT scanning, MR imaging, nuclear medicine and radiation therapy.You Are Here: Home » brookhaven national laboratory » Myocardial Perfusion